orokusaki/labs/calm/nucalm/calm_workshop_nucalm_deepdive.rst

 **Packaging Mechanism - RPM Packages**

-The following rpm packages would be built as part of nucalm continuos integration process:
+The following rpm packages would be built as part of calm continuos integration process:

 1. calm-engine
 2. epsilon